Total TimePrep: 20 min. Bake: 30 min. + chilling

 - 4 Nestlé Crunch candy bars (1.55 ounces each), crumbled

 - Prepare cake mix according to package directions.
-Pour the batter into a greased 13-in. x 9-in. baking pan.
+Pour the batter into a greased 13x9-in. baking pan.

-- Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - In a heavy saucepan, combine chips, 1/4 cup milk and cream.
 Cook and stir over low heat until chips are melted.
 Remove from the heat; stir in vanilla.
 Cool to room temperature.
 In a large bowl, whisk remaining milk and pudding mixes for 2 minutes (mixture will be thick).

 - To assemble, crumble half of the cake into a 4-qt. trifle bowl or large bowl.
 Layer half of the peanut butter sauce, pudding, whipped topping and candy bars; repeat layers.
 Cover and refrigerate for at least 3 hours before serving.

 This is one of my favorite trifle recipes, the only think I do different is to double the peanut butter sauce!!
 Easy and delicious.